AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/index.md

 ## Framework components

-As part of the Page Builder integration to PWA Studio, we implemented a framework that converts Page Builder’s master format (HTML) into a structured format that works in React and PWA Studio.
+As part of the Page Builder integration to PWA Studio, we implemented a framework that converts Page Builder's master format (HTML) into a structured format that works in React and PWA Studio.
 The following video describes the components of this framework, followed by detailed descriptions of each.

 <div style="position: relative; overflow: hidden; padding-top: 56.25%; border: 1px solid #ccc;">
    <iframe style="position: absolute; top:0; left:0; width: 100%; height:100%; border: 0;" title="Adobe Video Publishing Cloud Player" src="https://video.tv.adobe.com/v/31597t1/?enable10seconds=on&hidetitle=true&quality=9&speedcontrol=on" frameborder="2" webkitallowfullscreen mozallowfullscreen allowfullscreen scrolling="no"></iframe>